wertys101/wertys101/README.md

 ### Hi there 👋
-My name is Alex SOsa and my major is Game Studies and Design.
+My name is Alex Sosa and my major is Game Studies and Design.
 I'm currently learning about the in's and out's of Unity while simultaneously working on a semester long Unity project.
 I'm an artist who makes 2D digital art, and I even made prototype games using a browser software called Construct3.
 You can reach me using my school email asosa001@odu.edu.
 <!--
 **wertys101/wertys101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.